davidfischer/nfl-scraper/README.md

     % scrapy crawl historicalspider -a year=2011

-Download the data from a specific historical year and week (regular season):
+Download the data from a specific historical year and week:

+    % scrapy crawl historicalspider -a year=2011 -a week=18 -a weektype=POST
+    % scrapy crawl historicalspider -a year=2011 -a week=1 -a weektype=PRE
-    % scrapy crawl historicalspider -a year=2011 -a week=11
+    % scrapy crawl historicalspider -a year=2011 -a week=11  # REG

 [scrapy-link]: http://scrapy.org/